Create a professional CV now!

 Here’s an example straight from a customer service CV:

 The achievements highlighted within job descriptions are paramount and carry significant weight in a CV.
-Ideally, these achievements should constitute the bulk of the content within your work experience section.
+Ideally, these achievements for a CV should constitute the bulk of the content within your work experience section.

 An ‘achievement’, in this case, is the brief description of an action you took, often in response to a challenge of one kind or another, and the benefits that went to your employer as a result.